 HitRec2 was based on a rectangular setup with less advanced supporting materials, high temperature stable steels and design to eliminate problems associated with overheating of the double membrane.
 The HitRec mounted with the ReSiC VR units were operated for 25 hours at 780ºC maximum average air outlet temperature.
 The load was typically supplied from 20 mirrors from the heliostat field with irradiation in the range of 750-880 W/m2.
 Air flow through the total number of units was on an average 0,22 kg/s.
 Total operating hours about 250 and considered very successful.
 None of the VR units melted as to thermal overload.

-- Stobbe Tech A/S, Denmark supplied the ceramic VR-units – stobbe.com
+- Stobbe Tech A/S, Denmark developed and supplied the ceramic VR-units – stobbe.com

 - DRL, Germany - dlr.de